How to Own the Sales Process – Even on a Conference Call

 How can you best control the call so that your meticulous sales process isn’t derailed?

 “Set an agenda!
-Make sure everyone is on the same page with goals and expectations and status going into the call.
+Make sure everyone is on the same page with goals, expectations and status going into the call.
 Especially with multiple stakeholders – they often have vastly different wants and expectations.
-So make sure you’re accommodating everyone on the call in the first place – otherwise, it might not get off the ground at all.”
+So make sure you’re accommodating everyone on the call – otherwise, it might not get off the ground at all.”

 “Have a list of questions you’d like to ask ahead of time.
-Ask probing, open-ended questions that will facilitate a dialogue with the buyers, who will often end up telling you exactly what they want and need, and the issues they are having.
+Ask probing, open-ended questions will facilitate a dialogue with the buyers.
+Subsequently, they will often end up telling you exactly what they want and need.
+Or the issues they are having.
 Then, you can direct the conversation from that point on, addressing their key needs.”

 “Know the answers and do your homework.
-While there’s no way to know every single answer, the less you have to tell a buyer “that’s a good question, I’ll get back to you,” the better able you will be to control the direction the call goes.”
+While there’s no way to predict all questions in advance, the less you have to tell a buyer “that’s a good question, I’ll get back to you,” the better able you’ll be to control narrative.”

 That being said, if you don’t know the answer – don’t make one up.
 Simply promise to find out the correct information and pass it on to them quickly after the call.
-The more transparent you are up front, the more likely the buyer will sense your trustworthiness and may be more likely to buy.
-Take detailed notes too – empty promises are a deal-killer.
+The more transparent you are, the more likely the buyer will sense your trustworthiness and may be more likely to buy.
+Don’t forget to take detailed notes.
+It is important that you follow through.
+Empty promises are a deal-killer.

 Don’t let the call end without an action plan in place.
 Can you follow up in a few days?
 Do they need you to schedule another pitch with someone else on their team?
 Is there a certain element that’s holding up their decision that you can help manage?
 Does someone on the team have a specific concern?
 Figure out how you can get them across the finish line in a timely manner while you still have their attention on the conference call.

 “Give the buyers new ideas and perspectives.
 Have you had clients from the same industry or with the same problem that needed solving?
 Show how other customers have been successful with your product and why.”